Covid-19 Updates

 Student Conduct Code – Scholastic Dishonesty/Plagiarism

+Instructors are expected to provide clear standards regarding academic work expectations in the course syllabus.
 It is the responsibility of all students to understand the standards and methods of proper attribution and to clarify with each instructor the standards, expectations, and reference techniques appropriate to the subject area and class requirements, including group work and internet use.
 Students are encouraged to seek out information about these methods from instructors and other resources and to apply this information in all submissions of academic work.

 If you are confronted with allegations of misconduct, the University has a process in place to resolve the issue.
-Review the Disciplinary Process outlined on the OCS website for detailed information.
+Review the Student Conduct Process outlined on the OCS website for detailed information.
 You can also obtain the assistance of an ombudsman through the Student Conflict Resolution Center to help you through the process.

 Note: OCS does not assist with academic performance issues.
 Review the Conflict Resolution/Grievance Process (below) for more information about resolving those disputes.